I once heard Richard Branson say, “Business opportunities are like buses, there’s always another one coming.”

-Regardless of whether you’re looking to getting ahead in your career, in your business, in academics or in your personal life, you will always be presented with fresh opportunities.
+Regardless of whether you’re looking to getting ahead in your career, business, academics, or personal life, you will always be presented with fresh opportunities.

 1. Develop a Clear Vision of What You Want

 Imagine if you could have anything your heart desires.
 Imagine if you could seize the opportunity of a lifetime the moment it presents itself.